JocelineLega/EpiGro/docs/index.md

 Due to its equivalence with the SIR model, EpiGro v.2.0 is a mechanistic approach that fits a SIR model to outbreak data.

 ### Release
 The MATLAB codes provided for version 2.0 of EpiGro were used to generate the figures of <a href="http://arxiv.org/abs/2005.08134">Lega (2020)</a>.
 They may be run to find the ICC curve associated with user-provided epidemiological data and estimate ranges of suitable parameter values in the presence of reporting noise.
 They also describe a method to find a range of values of *N* if the latter variable is unknown.
-Moreover simple forecasting based on a fit of the ICC curve to the data is discussed.

 ![ICC curve for the COVID-19 outbreak in Arizona](./EpiGro_v2.png)